-In Years 7-9 (LIV Form - UIV Form), the girls experience a balanced and stretching curriculum that broadly follows the guidelines of the National Curriculum.
-They are taught mainly in their Form groups, with setting across the year in Mathematics and French.
-The girls have two lessons of Chinese per week.
+In Years 7-9 (LIV Form - UIV Form), the girls experience a balanced and stretching curriculum.
+They are taught mainly in their form groups with setting for Mathematics.
+All girls in LIV Form have an hour's Mandarin tuition each week.

-In Years 8 and 9 (MIV Form - UIV Form), Spanish is taught alongside French and Chinese, and a further language - German or Classical Greek - is introduced in Year 9.
+In Years 8 and 9 (MIV Form - UIV Form), girls pick up a second Modern Foreign language from a choice of Spanish, German and Mandarin, and a further language - Classical Greek - can be added in Year 9.

-All girls follow courses in Critical Thinking and Personal Development, and Careers Education is introduced in Year 9.
-They all study the following core subjects: Art, IT, Music, Drama, Latin, Physical Education / Games, English, Mathematics, Religious Studies, Geography, Modern Languages, Science and History.
+All girls follow courses in Critical Thinking and Personal Development.
+They all study the following core subjects: Art, Computing, Music, Drama, Latin, Physical Education / Games, English, Mathematics, Religious Studies, Geography, Modern Languages, Science and History.

 GCSE Curriculum (Years 10-11)

-All girls study the following GCSEs: English Language, English Literature, Mathematics, one Modern Foreign Language, Science (Double or Triple Award) and Religious Studies (short course).
+All girls study the following GCSEs: English Language, English Literature, Mathematics, one Modern Foreign Language, Biology, Chemistry, Physics (although it is likely that some girls will sit Dual Award Science) and Religious Studies (short course).

-They may also choose from the following options: Geography, History, French, German, Spanish, Classical Greek, Latin, Art, Drama, Music, Religious Studies (full course).
+They may also choose from the following options: Geography, History, French, German, Spanish, Classical Greek, Latin, Art, Drama, Music, Mandarin and Computing.

-A wealth of languages is catered for on demand, including Italian, Russian, Chinese and Japanese.
-Personal Development, Careers Education and Study Skills are also timetabled.
-Physical Education continues to be an important part of the timetable, as does a course in Critical Thinking.
+Additional languages can be catered for on demand, including Italian, Russian and Japanese.
+Personal Development is also timetabled and Physical Education continues to be an important part of the timetable.

 Sixth Form Curriculum

-In the LVI Form (Year 12) most girls will choose four subjects to study to AS Level with a view to continuing three to A Level in the UVI Form.
+In the LVI Form (Year 12) most girls will choose three subjects to study to A Level.

-Girls may choose from the following A Levels: Art, Biology, Chemistry, Classical Civilisation, Classical Greek, Economics, English, French, Geography, German, Government / Politics, History, History of Art, Information Technology, Latin, Mathematics, Further Mathematics, Music, Physical Education, Physics, Religious Studies, Spanish, Sports Science and Theatre Studies.
+Girls may choose from the following A Levels: Art, Biology, Chemistry, Classical Civilisation, Classical Greek, Computing, Economics, English, French, Geography, German, Government / Politics, History, History of Art, Latin, Mathematics, Further Mathematics, Music, Physical Education, Physics, Religious Studies, Spanish and Theatre Studies.

 In addition, girls follow supplementary courses in Physical Education, Personal Development and Careers Education.
-Girls who are not studying ICT to A Level follow a general Information Technology course which leads to the European Computer Driving Licence qualification (ECDL).
-All girls follow a course in Critical Thinking.
+Girls who are not doing an Extended Project Qualification (EPQ) follow a course in Critical Thinking.